labordynamicsinstitute/ldilab-manual/11-07-workflow-writing-report.md

 ## Cleaning up

-- Clean up the REPLICATION.md - it should be factual, objective, and not written in the first person.
+- Clean up the `REPLICATION.md` - it should be factual, objective, and not written in the first person.
 - Copy-and-paste from the `code-check.xlsx`, including the column "Reproduced?" and any notes column, into the "Findings" part.
 Use the [Excel-to-Markdown plugin](https://marketplace.visualstudio.com/items?itemName=csholmq.excel-to-markdown-table) for VSCode.
-- Delete all of the instructional lines in REPLICATION.md  before finishing the report.
+- Delete all of the instructional lines in `REPLICATION.md`  before finishing the report.

 ## On Jira

 - Check that the `DataCitationSummary` field is filled out indicating how many data citations are in order: all, some, or none.
 - Check that the `Report Location` is filled out.
-  - If it is, do not change it.
+  - If it is, do **not** change it.
-  - If for some reason, it is missing, enter the full URL from the repository, e.g. `https://bitbucket.org/aeaverification/aearep-123/src/master/REPLICATION.md`
+  - If for some reason, it is missing (very rare!), enter the full URL from the repository, e.g. `https://bitbucket.org/aeaverification/aearep-123/src/master/REPLICATION.md`

 You can now submit your report for review by changing the status to `Under Review`